Medical Leave Regulation 618

 3. FSIDL may be taken for a maximum of one semester.

-4. When the basis for any approved leave (not previously designated as FMLA or FIL) falls within the scope of this policy and the absence extends beyond three (3) work days, the leave taken will count toward the allowable 12 workweeks of FMLA.
+4. When the basis for any approved leave (not previously designated as FMLA or FIL) falls within the scope of this regulation and the absence extends beyond three (3) work days, the leave taken will count toward the allowable 12 workweeks of FMLA.

 5. Leave taken under the Voluntary Shared Leave Policy may count towards the employee’s allotted amount of leave for both FMLA leave and FIL.